google/ExoPlayer/transforming-media.md

 ## Displaying progress updates ##

-`Transformer.getProgress()` can be called to query the current progress of a transformation.
+`Transformer.getProgress` can be called to query the current progress of a transformation.
 The returned value indicates the progress state.
-If the progress state is `PROGRESS_STATE_AVAILABLE` then the passed `ProgressHolder` will have been updated with the current progress.
+If the progress state is `PROGRESS_STATE_AVAILABLE` then the passed `ProgressHolder` will have been updated with the current progress percentage.
 The snippet below demonstrates how to periodically query the progress of a transformation, where the `updateProgressInUi` method could be implemented to update a progress bar displayed to the user.

 ~~~